jramsythetin/jramsythetin/ReadMe.md

 ###

-<p align="left">I'm focused on sharpening my skills in Java and Spring every day, getting deeper into the ecosystem and building solid back-end solutions.
-I've got my eyes on Kotlin and Go next always looking to expand my toolkit and stay up to date with modern tech.
+<p align="left">I'm focused on sharpening my skills in C# and .Net every day, getting deeper into the ecosystem and building solid back-end solutions.
+I've got my eyes on Kotlin and React next always looking to expand my toolkit and stay up to date with modern tech.
 I enjoy tackling real-world problems through code, writing clean and efficient solutions, and constantly pushing myself to level up.</p>

 ###